REF-RAS/arm_commander/docs/source/TUTORIAL_PART1.md

 The default values of the three component parameters are the current values.

 ### Move to Both Position and Orientation

+There are two functions for moving to a both specified position and orientation.

 The function `move_pose()` commands the end-effector to move to a target pose, which can be of type `Pose` or `PoseStamped`.
 ```python